NeoHW/tp/docs/UserGuide.md

 <box type="info" seamless>

+**Notes about the Screenshots:**<br>

+* Each Screenshot is taken based on the state of the data after running the command example stated.
+The original state of the data before running the command is that of the base Sample Data provided.

 **Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>